Cold emails take patience. I didn’t have patience. I needed web design work and I needed it fast.

 The Best Cold Email Template for Getting Design Work

 This template works whether you have a ton of experience or not – and it gets results quickly.

-First let’s look the template in it’s entirely, then lets go through and customize each section of the template individually.
+So first let’s look the template in it’s entirely, then let’s go through and customize each section of the template individually.
 Here it is:

 The first thing you want your recipient to do is open your email.
 That’s why it’s important to make it about them.
 Specifically, something you know they desire.
 For example, if you were emailing someone about a video editing job might say:

 Subject Line: Helping you edit your Instagram videos to get shared and grow your audience